 users can attach relevant data about things, events, file hashes, and more.

 On the legacy web, you see what the server admin wants you to see.
 In EFS, you see data from those you trust.
-An Edition is a view of a Topic from the perspective of a specific address.
+A Lens is a trusted attester whose attestations contribute to your view of a Topic.
+Your Lenses are the ordered list of trusted sources EFS uses to resolve the namespace.

 /pets/bestpet.jpg@vitalik.eth-> Adorable Cat/pets/bestpet.jpg@jamescarnley.eth-> Loyal Dog